 - Foster parents or other caregivers, under certain circumstances.

 - Jail, yard and pod facility and layout

 - The other inmates – what are they like?

 - Prisoner safety

 - Inmate programs and activities

 To get this kind of information, you have to do a search for their driving record.

 Have you ever needed to find criminal records?
 How hard was it?
-Dis you do your search online or did you have to make a phone call to the Mohave County courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the Mohave County courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records and backgrounds, and your story could help other people that are in the same situation.